 - Normalized Power: 259w

 I’ve never been in an outdoor race that begins like a Zwift race.
-In Zwift, you have to be ready for a hard effort for the first 1-3 minutes of the race as riders push make the front group and drop the hangers-on.
-Outdoors, the start is usually the slowest part of the race, even in a shorter crit.
+In Zwift, you have to be ready for a hard effort for the first 1-3 minutes of the race as riders push to make the front group and drop the hangers-on.
+Outdoors, the start is often the slowest part of the race, even in a shorter crit.

 This is the big one for me.

-In Zwift, improving your pack position is as simple as modulating power levels to move yourself forward or backward in the pack.
+In Zwift, improving your pack position is as simple as modulating power levels to move yourself forward or backward in the group.
 But if you decide it’s time to move up outdoors, it takes more than just increasing your power.
 You have to get out from behind the rider in front of you and move forward safely, and this can be challenging in a tight pack.

 In my outdoor race I was well-positioned, sitting second wheel halfway into the last lap.
 Then riders attacked on both sides of us, moving me from the front to the middle of the pack in just a few seconds.
 Had I been more alert I would have been watching for this move and ready to grab one of the attacking wheels as it came by.

 In Zwift, attacks off the front on flat courses rarely stick because the pack’s speed is so consistently high and the draft effect is strong.
 Consequently, you see less attacking on Zwift than outdoors.
 If anyone does attack in a Zwift race, they’ll usually wait until the last few minutes of the race and do it on a climb.